Inside The Super Bowl’s Deadly Sniper Nest

 There are few countries in the world with such a heavy police presence as the United States.

-The photos in question today surfaced a few years ago on social media following 2012’s Super Bowl XLVI at Lucas Oil Stadium in Indianapolis.
+The photos in this article surfaced a few years ago on social media following 2012’s Super Bowl XLVI at Lucas Oil Stadium in Indianapolis.

 A crowd of 70,000 fans descended on the country’s biggest sporting event without knowing they were constantly being watched by SWAT snipers perched high above them in what is referred to as a “nest.”